 Earthjustice is seeking summer law clerks who share a passion for justice and a healthy environment.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
-We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters are in San Francisco with twelve offices across the U.S.
+We achieve this by hiring those who share a passion for justice and a healthy environment.
+Our headquarters are in San Francisco with fourteen offices across the U.S.

 Earthjustice’s work is currently divided into three major areas: